h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - Transformer refers to the Driverless AI internal terms (e.g., like a target-encoding transformer for tabular data).
 To learn more about Driverless AI Transformations, please refer to [this](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/transformations.html?highlight=target%20encoding) documentation
 - This modeling approach supports classification and regression experiments

 In Driverless AI, there are several options in the **Expert Settings** panel that allow you to configure the Image Vectorizer **transformer**.
 While building the first experiment, note that we never configure the **Image Vectorizer transformer**.
 The reason being, when Driverless AI detected an image column in our dataset, certain default settings were used for our experiment.
-To bring the above into a clearer perspective, let us review how we ran our first experiment in task one while, understaing a bit more about **Embeddings Transformer** .
+To bring the above into a clearer perspective, let us review how we ran our first experiment in task one while understaing a bit more about **Embeddings Transformer** .

 **Note**: we will only discuss the settings relevant to this self-paced course.